c-zhou/polyGembler/README.md

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar datapreparation -i ${in_vcf_file} -p 2 -q 10 -f 0.1 -m 0.5 -u 3000 -o ${out_zip_dir}

 The VCF file is provided with -i option.
 The program will filter the variants according to the parameters specified by user.
 Here the program is told that it is dealing with a diploid genome (-p option).
 The minimum quality score of a base is set 10 (-q option).
-Bases with quility scores lower than 10 will be treated as missing.
+Bases with quality scores lower than 10 will be treated as missing.
 The lower bound of minor allele frequency is set to 0.1.
 The rare variants called from a F1 full-sib family is very likely caused by sequencing errors.
 The maximum missing data rate across a locus is set to 0.5.
 Loci with more than 50% missing genotypes will be filtered out.
 The upper bound of total allele depth (DP field in VCF files) for a position is set to 3000 (-u option).
 If the DP field exceeds 3000, the variant will be filtered out.
-This is used to remove ambiguous variants caused by copy number variantion.
-It should be noted here that the program only deals with bi-allelic SNPs currently.
+This is used to remove ambiguous variants caused by copy number variation.
+It should be noted here that the program only deals with biallelic SNPs currently.
 The output is a zipped file with the same prefix as the input VCF file.
 The location of the output file is specified with -o option.

 Run the haplotype phasing algorithm.